Tamanna013/for-you-dear/README.md

 ### 2. styles.css
 This file defines the visual appearance of the website.
 Key sections include:
-General Styling:
+A. General Styling:<br>
 body styled with a black background and a centered layout.
 Background images and hover effects are implemented for a polished look.

-Paper Cards:
+B. Paper Cards:<br>

-.paper class styles each note with a shadow, padding, and rotation for an organic, handwritten feel.

-.paper:hover enhances the shadow for an interactive hover effect.
+.paper class styles each note with a shadow, padding, and rotation for an organic, handwritten feel. .paper:hover enhances the shadow for an interactive hover effect.

-Fonts and Colors:
+C. Fonts and Colors:<br>
 Custom fonts (Caveat for a handwritten look, Playfair Display for elegance).
 Text colors and shadows for a vivid and readable design.

 3. script.js
 This file handles the functionality of draggable notes.
 It:

-Implements mouse and touch event listeners.
+-- Implements mouse and touch event listeners.<br>

-Tracks drag-and-drop movement for each paper card.
+-- Tracks drag-and-drop movement for each paper card.<br>

-Updates the z-index dynamically to ensure the dragged note appears on top.
+-- Updates the z-index dynamically to ensure the dragged note appears on top.

 Key logic includes:

-handleMove: Calculates the position and rotation of each card during a drag.
+-- handleMove: Calculates the position and rotation of each card during a drag.

 init: Adds event listeners to make each card draggable and rotatable.